 The effect of the Modernization Act was (i) to reduce the Company's accumulated postretirement benefit obligation (APBO) as of December 31, 2003 by \$415 million by decreasing unrecognized net actuarial losses and (ii) to decrease the Company's full year 2004 postretirement benefits expense by approximately \$60 million.
-The decrease in the Company's APBO is due to a reduction in the expected per capita claims cost along with a reduction in the company's 2004 postretirement benefits expense through amortization of unrecognized gains/losses.
-Additionally, the service and interest cost components of the Company's 2004 postretirement benefits expense through amortization Act.
+The decrease in the Company's APBO is due to a reduction in the expected per capita claims cost along with a reduction in the expected rates of participation in the plan and is reflected in the Company's 2004 postretirement benefits expense through amortization of unrecognized gains/losses.
+Additionally, the service and interest cost components of the Company's 2004 postretirement benefits expense have been reduced as a result of the Modernization Act.